cristina-suteu/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    :math:`\sigma` is the standard deviation of the output codes in units of voltage.

 Very high resolution converters, such as the AD7124-8 that will be used as an example shortly, are rarely limited by quantization noise; thermal noise dominates in all of the gain / bandwidth settings, and a shorted input will always produce a fairly Gaussian distribution of output codes.
-Figure :ref:`ad7124hist` [4]_  below shows the grounded-input histogram of the AD712482, 24-bit sigma-delta ADC, with the internal amplifier gain set to 1 and 128, respectively.
+Figure :ref:`ad7124hist` , from Ref.
+[6]_  shows the grounded-input histogram of the AD712482, 24-bit sigma-delta ADC, with the internal amplifier gain set to 1 and 128, respectively.
 At a gain of 1, 13 codes are represented, and the standard deviation is about 2.5 codes.

 .. figure:: ad7124_histograms.png
    :scale: 30 %

    AD7124 output noise.
-PGA-gain=1 (left), PGA-gain=128 (right).
+PGA-gain=1 (left), PGA-gain=128 (right), as per Ref.
+[6]_ .
    :label:`ad7124hist`

 Experimental Setup
 --------------------------------

-Figure :ref:`hwsetup` shows the general setup for testing ADC noise and filter response [5]_  .
+Figure :ref:`hwsetup` shows the general setup for testing ADC noise and filter response [7]_  .
 The ADALM2000 (M2K) is a multifunction USB test instrument with two general-purpose analog inputs and two outputs, with sample rates of 100MSPS and 150MSPS, respectively.
 A Raspberry Pi 4 running a kernel with AD7124 device driver support acts as a simple bridge between the AD7124 and a host computer.

 .. figure:: full_setup_overview.png
    :scale: 40 %